sgwilym/nova-deno/deno.novaextension/README.md

 - Automatic formatting on save!
 - Remote module (e.g. `import { x } from "https://cdn.com/mod.ts"`) support!

 **This is version 0.1**.
 While the most important functions of Deno are integrated here, there are missing features and a few known bugs.
-This is a best-effort extension, but it might be good enough for now!
+This is a best-effort extension, but it might be good enough to start with!

 ## Requirements 🎒